-21. Capital Risk Management
+23. Capital Risk Management

-The Company manages common shares and share purchase warrants as capital.
+The Company manages common shares, stock options, performance share units, restricted share units, and share purchase warrants as capital.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the development of its products and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.